whitesnakeIT/PokerSessionManager/README.md

 Coming soon

-1. Graphs will be added + exprot to files
+1. Graphs will be added + export to files
 2. New graphical interface
 3. More useful statistics
 4. Project will be on external server